elgatosf/schemas/README.md

 ## Keywords

-Definitions for the custom keywords used within the schemas are also available; this can be useful when constructing a validator, such as `Ajv`.
+Custom keywords used within the provided schemas can also be directly imported to assist with constructing a validator, such as `Ajv`.
+Please note, the custom keyword definitions will only register the keyword, and will not provide validation.

 ```ts
 import { keywordDefinitions } from "@elgato/schemas";